Having a problem with your school or district?

 Students with disabilities

-If you are a parent of a child with a disability, you may read about your rights concerning your child’s education here.
-For questions or concerns, first contact your child’s teacher, principal or the district’s special education director.
+If you are a parent of a child with a disability, you can read here about your rights concerning your child’s education.
+For questions or concerns, first contact your child’s teacher, principal, or the district’s special education director.

 In addition, please see the steps outlined here regarding other options for addressing your concerns.